 Because so many people have used a shotgun during its long history, many myths still surround it.
 These myths need to be addressed, and maybe even dispelled.

-One of the first myths which we need to dispel is one that’s been repeated by old timers to novice shooters forever: “All you need to do is rack a shotgun to clear a room, because everyone knows that sound.”
+One of the first myths which we need to dispel is one that’s been repeated by old-timers to novice shooters forever: “All you need to do is rack a shotgun to clear a room because everyone knows that sound.”
 In truth, in these days of political correctness when many people never even touch a gun, not everyone knows that sound.
 And while it’s distinctive, there’s no guarantee it will clear a room or that it’s a fight stopper.
 The sound of a shotgun racking is not going to make your opponent suddenly fall to their knees quaking in fear, nor will it send the vagabond running for their lives.
-It might be an attention getter; however, you don’t know what your adversary’s mental conditioning might be, nor what their training is.
+It might be an attention-getter; however, you don’t know what your adversary’s mental conditioning might be, nor what their training is.
 Flashing the shotgun around like a magician’s wand can change an easily-remedied situation into an out-of-control situation rather quickly.
-The shotgun is a tool like any other, and has no magical properties.
+The shotgun is a tool like any other and has no magical properties.

 Another myth is “you don’t have to aim.”
 We can’t say how many times we’ve heard this argument repeated by armchair specialists.
 Like all tools, a shotgun must be used correctly to obtain the maximum effect.
 You can’t simply point a shotgun down a narrow hallway, shoot and hope for the best.
-There is no such thing as a “cone of death” with a shotgun; anything in its path will not be obliterated, shredded, blown backwards or otherwise disintegrate into a mound of quivering flesh.
+There is no such thing as a “cone of death” with a shotgun; anything in its path will not be obliterated, shredded, blown backward or otherwise disintegrate into a mound of quivering flesh.
 Shot fired from a shotgun has a pattern and depending on the distance and type of shot, there are gaps in that pattern.
 And as with all firearms, if you want to hit your target you have to actually aim at it.

 “I like shotguns because they do everything I want them to.”
 This statement is great if you are hunting upland birds or kicking the brush for rabbit.
 But it’s bad for a defensive shotgun.
 A shotgun is not a “do all” weapon.
 It can do many things but it either does a specific job well or it half-asses everything.
 This is why people are sometimes wrong to use a shotgun.
 Before you roll your eyes, read the reasons we say this.
 For now just accept that the shotgun, while versatile, is simply not a “do everything” firearm, especially as a defensive weapon.